foreva-00777/TripTen_SDT_Project/README.md

 ## Project Overview.

-This project is designed to enjance your software deelopment skills by building and deploying a web application dashboard to the Render cloud service.
+This project is designed to enhance your software development skills by building and deploying a web application dashboard to the Render cloud service.
 The dashboard will utilize a dataset of car sales advertisements.

 ## Objectives
 - Develop a web application that visualizes care sales data.